September in season spotlight: cuttlefish

 The only advice we would add – speaking from experience – is to take your time and do everything possible to avoid clipping the cuttlefish’s ink sac with the tip of your knife.

-See also October in season spotlight: herring bloater
+See also November in season spotlight: mussels

 The result is an unintentional, inky redecoration of your kitchen.